Lab rats: true tales of digital innovation

 2. Placing new service layers around existing products that can transform the potential of an under-exploited or dormant business asset.

-3. In extremis this might involve disrupting an existing market — the same market in which your own business model thrives or survives because of some systemic inefficiency.
+3. In extremis this might involve disrupting an existing market — the very market in which your own business model thrives or survives because of some systemic inefficiency.
 Whatever you do, do this before someone else does.

-4. Founding entirely new and disruptive ventures that create and capture entirely new sources of value.
+4. Founding entirely new and disruptive ventures that create and capture new sources of value.
 This implies either a “burning platform” (in which case get out of the business) or an insurmountable block on leveraging existing assets.

 ‘Tower’ was operating somewhere between the first and second category, but using a tactic more appropriate to the early stages of a third (a skunkworks).
 Our media group might have been better off taking a radical approach to improving both the channels available to customers to access its existing business (news and advertising), and the tools available to produce them.
-In an established company, the emphasis of innovation should be on the core business if it is perceived to have a future, and if not, the focus will be on an area adjacent or completely apart from it.
+In an established company, the emphasis of innovation should be on the core business if it is perceived to have a future, and if not, the focus will be on an area adjacent to or completely apart from it.
 This is one of those obvious statements that doesn’t get made very often, in part because few businesses can admit openly that they have no future without life-threatening surgery.

 The second case study is Flemish public service broadcaster Vlaamse Radio- en Televisieomroeporganisatie (Belgium’s nearest equivalent to the BBC).
 The VRT case demonstrates the importance of the relationship between an objective and the approach that is taken to achieve it.
 Because it understood that relationship, VRT established three distinct innovation models serving three different business objectives.